 This is part two of the article series about effective work from home.
 Please read the preceding article here.

 Online meetings using voice and video options have become ubiquitous.
-Since you cannot see your peers face-to-face, it is essential to prepare well and consistently ensure the effectiveness of online meetings.
+Since you cannot see your peers face-to-face, preparing well and consistently ensures the effectiveness of online meetings is essential.
 There are dozens (or even hundreds) of books and publications addressing successful team and management meetings.
-I will, therefore, only focus on the specific aspects based on my own experience.
+Therefore, I will only focus on the specific aspects based on my experience.

 Meeting frequency.
 A quick one-on-one voice or video chat is natural and should be encouraged.
 On the other hand, formal meetings with several participants are a different matter.
 Such meetings cause additional overhead.
-That includes finding an available time slot for every participant, defining proper meeting goals, and documenting the results.
-Sometimes we tend to call for a meeting because of uncertainty (“Not sure what needs to be done, so let’s have a meeting!”).
+That includes finding a time slot for every participant, defining proper meeting goals, and documenting the results.
+Sometimes, we tend to call for a meeting because of uncertainty (“Not sure what needs to be done, so let’s have a meeting!”).
 Such a habit tends to be wasteful.
-Sooner or later, your team becomes tired of the high number of online meetings.
-“Because of all those meetings, I never get to do the really important stuff”, people begin to complain.
+Sooner or later, your team becomes tired of many online meetings.
+“Because of all those meetings, I never get to do the essential stuff”, people begin to complain.
 Ask twice if your meetings add value. the last thing you want to hear is the embarrassing question: “So, why are we even having this meeting?”

-Because of the organizational overhead, it is generally recommendable to minimize the number of meetings.
+Because of the organizational overhead, it is generally recommended to minimize the number of meetings.
 Sometimes, the best meeting ever is the one that has never happened.

-Preparing online meetings: There are a few types of meetings that are quite different from each other.
+Preparing online meetings: A few types of meetings are quite different from each other.

 - Status meetings: these meetings are essential to ensure that the team is aligned.

 It is a good idea to use the same template for each meeting to avoid confusion and team questions regarding the form of the presentation.
 It is often a good idea to simply use a template from older projects.
-It saves time and effort, but also it gives the team a sense of organizational consistency.
-I would not recommend attempting to reinvent the wheel since no one really cares about the presentation form itself.
+It saves time and effort and gives the team a sense of organizational consistency.
+I would not recommend reinventing the wheel since no one really cares about the presentation form.
 If, despite this warning, you choose to create a new standard presentation form, prepare as thoroughly as you would do it with a management presentation.

 A typical agile “standup” is also a kind of a status meeting.
 It is a good idea to have a daily 15-minute meeting every morning, and a large, all-hands weekly meeting (maybe 30 minutes) to make sure that everyone is included.

-- Clarification meetings and workshops: these meetings are particularly tricky because the interaction between the team members requires an exceptional level of agility and a proper team mindset.
+- Clarification meetings and workshops: these meetings are particularly tricky because the interaction between the team members requires exceptional agility and a proper team mindset.
 In such a case, you need to define meeting ground rules first.
 For example, unresolvable differences should be rethought and postponed until a follow-up meeting.
 Define the basic discussion rules regarding the meeting style (for example — directed discussion vs. a mere brainstorming session).
-Also, some people love themselves talk.
-There is nothing wrong with it, except it may be quite wasteful.
-When someone is garrulous, you must define a fair and kind way to stop the monologue.
+Also, some people love to talk.
+There is nothing wrong with it, except it may be pretty wasteful.
+When someone is chatty, you must define a fair and kind way to stop the monologue.
 Make sure that you always remain kind and calm.
 After the workshop, make sure to summarize the results.
-In the online world, the written summary is especially important.
+In the online world, the written summary is critical.
 Send the result summary out to the team (by e-mail or in the proper content management system).
-Whenever necessary, define and communicate required tasks (to-dos), and send them to each “task owner.”
-Make sure that you can follow-up on all delegated tasks.
+Define and communicate required tasks (to-dos) whenever necessary and send them to each “task owner.”
+Make sure that you can follow up on all delegated tasks.
 Use the organization’s task management tool to manage the delegated work.

 Suppose you feel uncertain after a meeting.
-In such case, immediately follow-up with your key stakeholder(s).
+In such a case, immediately follow up with your key stakeholder(s).
 Ask for their opinion.
 It is often revealing and helps you save face.
 It is way more important than it is in the on-promise case since people will communicate in the background about you.
 You are likely to “be the last to know and the first to cry.”

-If you sense that some team members are being exceptionally quiet, ask in a one-on-one private chatroom for the feedback!
+If you sense that some team members are being reticent, ask in a one-on-one private chatroom for feedback!
 Never share individual input with anyone.
 Copy-pasting of a chat, for example, is usually a big no-no.

-Before each online meeting, make sure that all of the technical necessities are available to the attendees, such as access rights to join the meeting for each meeting member, especially the external ones.
-Make sure that all meetings use the same meeting technology (especially critical in case of external meetings).
+Before each online meeting, ensure all of the technical necessities are available to the attendees, such as access rights to join the meeting for each member, especially the external ones.
+Make sure that all meetings use the same meeting technology (especially critical in the case of external meetings).

-Send out the meeting information and agenda before the meeting and make sure that the participants have electronically confirmed their attendance.
+Send out the meeting information and agenda before the meeting and ensure the participants have electronically confirmed their attendance.
 If the meeting attendant has not explicitly confirmed the participation, contact the missing member(s) directly (for example, using an instant messenger).

 Additional hints regarding the selection of meeting “slots”: tools like Microsoft Outlook routinely sets your meeting in a roster of 30 or 60 minutes.
 It turns out that teams appreciate 45 minutes instead of 60-minute meetings.
 In that way, you have time to get a fresh cup of coffee before the next meeting.
 Thus, meeting planning becomes more relaxed and realistic.

 Conducting online meetings: In the world of online meetings, your voice is your most important asset.
 Protect it.
-It is always good to have a glass of water on your desk, but make sure that you don’t topple it!
-A good tip: instead of a regularly-shape glass, use a whiskey-shaped glass that is more stable and is less likely to cause a flood on your desk.
+Having a glass of water on your desk is always good, but make sure you don’t topple it!
+A good tip: instead of a regularly-shaped glass, use a whiskey-shaped glass that is more stable and is less likely to cause a flood on your desk.